mjfi2sb3/millet-genome-annotation/README.md

   P4 -->|species=maize|C1
   C1 --> |"assess & fix w/ Maker"|C1
 ```
 The **workflow** above gives an overall description of the MAKER2 modules that we used in this genome annotation effort.
 We ran the MAKER2 workflow in a HPC envrinment on KAUST Ibex compute cluster.
 We made full use of parallelisation through the MPICH integration.
 Below is an example submission job.
-I would like to emphasise that I had numerous failed jobs due various reasons including: out of memory errors (hence the SLURM mem specification below) and other random errors that seem to be related to the filesystem.
+This was not without difficulty as we had many failed jobs due various reasons including: out of memory errors (hence the SLURM mem specification below) and other random errors that seem to be related to the filesystem.

 ```bash
 #!/bin/bash